ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impression.md

 It might be for the best since I have always been deceived after that initial feeling because it would only mean that there is some kind of dark magic going on under the hood.

-So far, I like to language and the developer experience even if I know I won't be able to code with this framework for my client.
+So far, I like to language and the developer experience but its usage is not widespread enough to be used for my clients.
+I will nonetheless consider it for my next personal project, I will strengthen my functional programing skills which is always a plus.

 *Disclaimer: I have only played with the language for 3 days.*